ForestAdmin/agent-nodejs/docs/datasources/provided/sql.md

-The SQL data source allows to import tables from SQL databases.
+The SQL data source allows importing tables from SQL databases.

 Each table in the database will be mapped to a collection in Forest Admin.

-Note that, to be able to work, the credentials which are provided to the data source must be able to access the `information_schema`, as the agent will need it to extract the list of tables, columns and relations when the agent starts.
+Note that, to be able to work, the credentials which are provided to the data source must be able to access the `information_schema`, as the agent will need it to extract the list of tables, columns, and relations when the agent starts.

 Taking database structure changes into account will require restarting the agent.

 ## Installation

-In order to make everything work as expected, you need to:
+To make everything work as expected, you need to:

 - install the package `@forestadmin/datasource-sql`.
 - install the native drivers for the vendors you are aiming to connect to.
 For example, if you want to connect to a MySQL database, you need to install `mysql2`.